 BENJ GALLANDER, BEN STADELMANN, and PHILIP MACKELLAR

 While cannabis and cryptocurrencies rule the investing and speculating roost, stock markets are lifting the good, the bad and the ugly.
-In our case, they are also lifting the patient as three portfolio stalwarts held for more than a decade have been receiving some loving.
+In our case, they are also lifting the patient as three portfolio stalwarts held for more than a decade have been receiving some love.

 Ten years?
 Wow, that is a ridiculous amount of time for many people in the world of Snapchat.

 ATS Automation Tooling Systems was acquired at an average price of $7.06.
 It has spun up to the current level of $16, near its 52-week high.
 There is still a distance to the initial sell target of $20.24.
-Evidently more staying power is required.
+Evidently, more staying power is required.

 Lo and behold, the level was breached last week, but a decision was made not to sell at this time.
 One could easily argue against that choice.
 Insiders have been selling bags of shares.
 The book value is less than one-third the current trading price.
 The corporation has a history of shooting itself in the foot.

 We do not like to sell winners in the last couple months of the year.
-By waiting until 2018 to say "bye bye Flex,” taxes can be deferred.
+By waiting until 2018 to say, “Bye bye, Flex,” taxes can be deferred.
 This keeps more money in our pockets to use and earn more — kind of like the power of compound interest.

-While some analysts dislike this kind of timing, it is a piece of our bread and butter.
-Next, often institutions and money managers want to finish a year where they can show off companies that have been winners so they buy enterprises like this.
+While some analysts dislike this kind of timing, it is part of our bread and butter.
+Institutions and money managers want to finish a year where they can show off companies that have been winners, so they buy enterprises like this.
 This "window dressing" pushes up prices.

-Teaming with this shoe giant was a coup for Flex and, though it is a long-term process to get production up and running, it could prove very lucrative if all works according to plan.
+Teaming with this colossus was a coup for Flex, and though it is a long-term process to get production up and running, it could prove very lucrative if all works according to plan.

-We should know by the spring if the decision to hold was a wise one.
+We should know by the spring whether the decision to hold was a wise one.
 If wrong, let’s hope it will not mean another decade of holding this entity.
 While endurance can be a plus, too much can be like running in mud.